thepaperpilot/thepaperpilot.github.io/site/garden/guide-to-incrementals/defining-the-genre/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">Guide to Incrementals/Defining the Genre</h1>
-<p>3429 words, ~19 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>3972 words, ~22 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

 <details><summary>Referenced by:</summary><a href="/garden/incremental-social/index.md">Incremental Social</a><a href="/garden/kronos/index.md">Kronos</a><a href="/garden/social-media/index.md">Social Media</a></details>

 Video games are placed into genres for a variety of reasons.
 They can give a mental shorthand to set the player's expectations up, they can help a game market itself by its similarities to other, already popular games, and honestly, people just love categorization for its own sake.
 For this guide, it's important to define the genre so it is clear what games it's even talking about.

 This poses a problem.
-"Incremental" is a _horribly_ vague way to define games. _Most_ games have numbers going up in some form or another.
+Genres, being [Social Constructs](/garden/social-constructs/index.md), suffer from the usual issues social constructs have of being vague and shifting over time.
+"Incremental", in particular, is a _horribly_ vague way to define games. _Most_ games have numbers going up in some form or another.
 We need a more specific definition - similar to how "strategy" can't just mean any game with _any_ amount of strategy because that would be _most_ games.
 What specifically differentiates incremental games from the rest?

 "Incremental" implies it's a genre defined by a game mechanic, but all those game mechanics it could imply exist in many other games.
 Having a skill tree or upgrades doesn't make you incremental, and if a reset mechanic is all it takes then every roguelite would be an incremental as well.
 So clearly there's more to it than that - what makes an incremental an incremental?

 I'd like to go over a couple of popular suggestions I've seen on defining the genre here.
-I have my personal preferences and will state them here, but I don't think there's a truly perfect answer here.
+I have my personal preferences and will state them here, but I don't think there's a truly perfect answer.

+BTW, if this article made you realize discourse around defining genres is actually a really interesting, even fascinating, topic, I recommend this video essay: [Who Shot Guybrush Threepwood? | Genre and the Adventure Game](https://www.youtube.com/watch?v=tMVl5U3SlS0).

 > Disclaimer: I mostly play incremental games on my computer, and my definitions will be heavily biased towards the games I'm familiar with.